Zin260804/G-Scores/README.md

   - `6 - 8 points`
   - `4 - 6 points`
   - `< 4 points`
-- ✅ Statistics chart for the above bands across all subjects.
 - ✅ Top 10 students for Block A (Math, Physics, Chemistry).

 ### ✨ Nice to Have